-Secrets and Variables
+Secrets and variables

-Understanding and Implementing Nomad Variables and Secrets
+Understanding and implementing Nomad Enterprise variables and secrets

 Nomad variables are useful for storing sensitive information such as API keys, credentials, and other small pieces of data that tasks may require in a key-value format.
 They are truly encrypted, not merely base64 encoded.
 Encryption ensures that sensitive information remains secure both at rest and in transit.